AIE-Guild/GreenWall/README.md

 </p>

-You will be able to enable or disable the following options.
+You will be able to set the following options.

 - __mode__ - _Use these settings for all characters on this account_